materialsvirtuallab/nano281/README.md

 # NANO281 - Data Science in Materials Science

 Welcome to the official Github repo for UCSD Course NANO281 - "Data Science in Materials Science".
-Here, you will find the materials for all lab sessions, as well as useful resources.
+Here, you will find the materials for your lectures, labs, as well as other useful resources.

+# Lecture materials

+All lecture materials are in the lectures folder.
+- [slides](lectures/slides) contains the lecture slides in PDF format.
+- [slides_tex](lectures/slides_tex) contains the lecture slides in latex beamer format.
+This is useful if you want to extract an equation or figure.
+- [notebooks](lectures/notebooks) contains the Jupyter notebooks that we will be using for in-lecture demos.

+# Labs

+You will be assessed on three lab sessions.
+The instructions for all labs are in the `labs` folder.

 # Programming language

-All lab sessions will be conducted in Python 3.7+/3.8+.
+All lectures and labs will be conducted in Python 3.7+/3.8+.
 Prior to the labs, please do the following:

 1. Install [python](https://www.python.org/) on your laptop.